elyezer/pulp_packaging/README.md

 The Pulp team plans to move the CI files to a new devel repository as well, though that hasn't happened yet.

+This is a change, another change, something else.